Operator moment dilations as block operators: Concrete isometric and unitary dilations for a subclass of -class operators

 \subsection{Special case ($\mathcal{C}_{\rho}$-class)}

 The case when $A$ is a positive scalar $\rho,$ corresponds to the $\mathcal{C}_{\rho }$- class of operators.
 This class is very rich and widely studied.
-However, as far as we know explicit block operator description of isometric and unitary dilations of operators this class is not found in the literature except for $\rho =2$.
-An operator $T$ is in $\mathcal{C}_2$ class if and only if $w(T)\leq 1,$ where $w(T)$ denote the numerical range of $T$.
-Unitary dilation of this class was exhibited by T. Ando \cite{Ando 73} and coincides with the following construction (with $\rho =2$).
+However, the explicit block operator description of isometric and unitary dilations of operators in this class is unknown in the literature except for $\rho =2$.
+An operator $T$ is in the $\mathcal{C}_2$ class if and only if $w(T)\leq 1,$ where $w(T)$ denotes the numerical range of $T$.
+The unitary dilation of this class was exhibited by T. Ando \cite{Ando 73} and coincides with the following construction (with $\rho =2$).
 We recall from Durzst \cite{Durszt75} that $T\in \mathcal{C}_{\rho} (\rho >0)$ if and only if $T$ is of the form: